shinoka7/rcos-status-updates/fall_2018/week_02.md

 	Have not been able to progress in notifications.
 	Realization to realistic steps and requirements needed to start up the project.
+	Need to gather more knowledge and create reasonable timeline/schedule to get the project going

 ## This Week's Plan